securityfirst/tent-content/contents_en/communications/social-media/beginner/access-sites-securely.md

 [Title]: # (Access sites securely)
-[Order]: # (9)
+[Order]: # (0.1)

-# Access sites securely
+# HTTPS

+Look for http:// at the start of the web address before you access social media sites.

+HTTPS is the secure version of the HTTP protocol used to access websites.
+It encrypts your communications so that they cannot be read by other people on the network.

-Access social networking sites using https:// to safeguard your username, password and other information you post.
-Using https:// rather than http:// adds another layer of security by encrypting the traffic from your browser to your social networking site.
+Using https:// stops people from intercepting your username, password and any other information you post.

-Be careful when accessing your social network account in public internet spaces.
-Delete your password and browsing history when using a browser on a public machine.
+(Use HTTPS whenever you use the [internet](umbrella://lesson/the-internet/0). and send [email](umbrella://lesson/email/0).)

+Never access social media from:

+*	A device or a network that you don't trust;
+*	A device that could host malware;
+*	A public computers that may store your password or browsing history.

+(Learn how to check for [malware](umbrella://lesson/malware/0).)